yzhang672/pairGraphText/README.md

 ### Introduction

-The pairGraphText package provides R functions to implement the spectral contextualization method, pairGraphText, when analyzing networks with node covariates.
+The pairGraphText package provides R functions to implement the graph contextualization method, pairGraphText, when analyzing networks with node covariates.

 ### Installation